mxhdiqaim/kantisoft-fe/README.md

 # Kantisoft Frontend

-A modern Point of Sale (POS) frontend for stores & restaurants, built with React and TypeScript.
+A modern Point of Sale (POS) frontend for stores and restaurants, built with React and TypeScript.

 ## About Kantisoft